 Training is a way to share the “industry standards” and over 10 years of institutional knowledge about how to effectively manage a field project.

 The Global Staff Training functions much like a job orientation, reviewing some of the basic knowledge and skills that project staff need to succeed in running RCTs, as well as orienting them to the procedures, tools, resources, and team members of the J-PAL/IPA network.
 Global Staff Training is required to give staff the skills and resources needed for producing high-quality IPA studies.
-Global Staff Training is required for all Project Management Staff unless they have already attended a training event or will leave IPA within six months (experienced staff members are often encouraged to come as trainers).
+Global Staff Training is required for all Project Management Staff unless they have already attended a training event or will leave IPA within six months.

 Participation information: The Global Staff Training is mandatory for all IPA research staff, strongly encouraged for J-PAL research staff, and open to non-research staff outside of the network.
 This program is designed for staff who have been with IPA, J-PAL, and related organizations in the IPA/J-PAL network for three to six months; however, it is open to staff with tenure outside that range.
 We also welcome staff who work with J-PAL-affiliated projects and those from closely-related external research organizations.
 If we are oversubscribed, IPA and J-PAL participants may be prioritized.
 Participants are expected to fully participate in learning activities during the program week.
 They may not have the opportunity nor the strong internet connectivity to carry on their regular project workload.

 Learning Gains: Participants of the Global Staff Training will become well-versed in the key conceptual underpinnings of and debates surrounding RCTs in the social sciences, including ethics and research transparency.
 It will build upon the knowledge gained in the RCT 101x course, which all participants are recommended to have completed in advance.
 (IPA staff can read the instructions for registering for RCT 101x here.)
 They will also learn key skills involved in managing a research project, including coding in Stata and ODK, designing and programming effective questionnaires, project management, protocols for data quality and security, field team management, and effective communication, among other topics.